Tupuri language

-Tupuri (or Toupouri) is a language mostly spoken in the Mayo-Kebbi Est Region of southern Chad and in small parts of northern Cameroon.
-It is an Mbum language spoken by the Tupuri people with approximately 300,000 speakers.
+Tupuri (autonym: jäāk Tüpürï), sometimes rendered as Toupouri, is a language mostly spoken in the Mayo-Kebbi Est Region of southern Chad and in small parts of northern Cameroon.
+It is an Mbum language spoken by the Tupuri people with approximately 352,000 speakers.

 Tupuri was erroneously classified as a Chadic language by Joseph Greenberg, due to a vocabulary list that is actually that of Kera (cf. K. Ebert 1974).

 Distribution

 Tupuri is predominantly spoken in the southeastern part of the Moulvouday plain, in: